Bhuvaneshpts/Twitter-Sentiment-Analysis/README.md

 It is used for future predictions of outcomes.

-Predict the tweet Positive or Negative by the model.
+Step 12: Predict the tweet Positive or Negative by the model.

+**Technologies used**

+Python

+Numpy

+Pandas

+Matplotlib

+Seaborn

+JupyterNotebook

+PorterStemmer

+Pickle